ujaira02/ES327-Modelling_DBD_CO2_Decomposition/README.md

 ```
 gfortran --version
 ```
-If it is not, follow the instructions on the Fortran website to do so: https://fortran-lang.org/learn/os_setup/install_gfortran .
+If it is not, follow the instructions on the Fortran website to do so: https://fortran-lang.org/learn/os_setup/install_gfortran

-To download the training dataset from the Department for Energy Security and Net Zero, please go to https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9050#!/access-data and download the two largest CSV files under "**Access Data**".
-These files should be called:
+#### Program
+Ensure that the following files are downloaded to the preferred working directory:
+* 2103892_ES327_Code.f90
+* CO2Modelling
+* CO2ratesF.dat
+* CO2ratesB.dat
-* "**9050csv_cleansed_data_set1_b693745c14a63a7ed1c6299c5abe1a19**"
+* O2ratesF.dat
-* "**9050csv_cleansed_data_set2_130a6915e7f8a17bb83efabdbdb7ec87**".
+* O2ratesB.dat

+If downloading via **web browser**, **right-click** the file link and choose “**Save As...**” then select the desired folder.

 Once the files from this repository are also downloaded, move the entire contents of both **9050csv_cleansed_data_...** files into the "**TrainingData**" folder, found in this repository's "**Data**" folder.